-Texas Oncology is looking for a Medical Laboratory Scientist to join our team!This full time position will support the Kerrville location.
-Work schedule is typically Monday - Friday; 8:30am to 5:00pm.
+Texas Oncology is looking for a Medical Laboratory Scientist to join our team!This full time position will support the Flower Mound, Texas location.

 This position will be either a level 1, 2 or Sr based on relevant candidate experience.

 Note from hiring manager: We offer a work life balance hospitals do not offer as well as competitive wage and benefits.
 I have an open door policy and treat everyone like family; we provide a learning experience not offered outside of our specialty.

 Texas Oncology is the largest community oncology provider in the country and has approximately 600+ providers in 220+ sites across Texas and southeastern Oklahoma.
 Our founders pioneered community-based cancer care because they believed in making the best available cancer care accessible to all communities, allowing people to fight cancer at home with the critical support of family and friends nearby.
 Our mission is still the same today-at Texas Oncology, we use leading-edge technology and research to deliver high-quality, high-touch, evidence-based cancer care to help our patients achieve "More breakthroughs.
 More victories." ® in their fight against cancer.
 Today, Texas Oncology treats half of all Texans diagnosed with cancer on an annual basis.